At the Department of Transportation we are working hard to become more participatory, collaborative and transparent.

 Open Government Plan

 In its first Open Government Plan, the Department of Transportation (DOT) recognized that the Open Government initiative is about more than adopting new tools and emerging technologies—it is about effecting real policy and internal culture change to ensure that our Department truly becomes even more transparent, participatory, and collaborative, both internally and externally.
-Building on that strong foundation, our second Open Government Plan looks at the public engagement impact of, and public value generated by, enhancing DOT’s openness.
-DOT is pursuing a number of Open Government initiatives in the next two years.
-Check out version 3.0 of our plan!
+Building on that strong foundation, our second Open Government Plan looked at the public engagement impact of, and public value generated by, enhancing DOT’s openness.
+Our third Open Government Plan looked at how Open Government can help DOT become more efficient, effective, and generate economic development.
+Our fourth Open Government Plan highlights our ongoing efforts to build an effective open data program and make public engagement a core part of the way the Department does business.
+Check out v4.0 of our plan now!

-- Download PDF of DOT Open Government Plan v3.0
+- Download PDF of DOT Open Government Plan v4.0

 - DOT’s Retrospective Regulatory Review Report – July 2014